August 4, 2026

 Before you begin, make sure:

-• You’re on a Slack Business+ or Enterprise Grid plan
+• You're on Slack Business+ (for SSO) or Enterprise Grid (for SSO and SCIM)

 • You have Org Admin access in Slack